geoserver/geoserver/doc/en/developer/source/source.rst

    A **merge commit** may occur when one branch is merged with another.
    A merge commit occurs when two branches are merged and the merge is not a "fast-forward" merge.
    This happens when the target branch has changed since the commits were created.
-   Fast-forward merges are described `here <http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging>`_ and are worth reading about.
+   Fast-forward merges are worth `reading about <http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging>`_.

    An easy way to avoid merge commits is to do a "rebase" when pulling down changes::